 George Mackarness is a member of the Investments team, providing investment support for New Forests’ activities in the Australia-New Zealand region.
 He provides investment analysis, GIS mapping capabilities, land sales support, and assists with investment compliance for our Social and Environmental Management System.
 George joined New Forests in 2015 and has a Bachelor of Science (Forest Science) and a Bachelor of Commerce, majoring in Finance, from the Australian National University in Canberra.

-Gordon Mansfield is a member of New Forests’ Australia-New Zealand operations team.
-Gordon is responsible for developing new market opportunities and undertaking special projects focused on optimising land use and maximising value from investments.
-In particular, Gordon supports the management of New Forests’ hardwood estate across Australia.
-Gordon also has extensive operational experience in forest certification systems and field-based compliance.
-Gordon has over 16 years of operational experience in forestry management and planning roles in forestry companies ranging in size from boutique to industrial with estates in Western Australia, South Australia, Victoria. and New South Wales.
-He has a Bachelor of Science in Environment from the University of Western Australia, and is a voting member of the Institute of Foresters of Australia.
+Gordon Mansfield is a member of New Forests’ Australia-New Zealand operations team with primary responsibility for the management of New Forests’ Australian softwood plantation assets.
+Gordon has over 20 years of forest management experience, working in forestry companies ranging in size from boutique to industrial with estates in both Australia and New Zealand.
+Gordon has a Bachelor of Science (Environmental) from the University of Western Australia, and is a voting member of the Institute of Foresters of Australia.

-Phil Mason is an experienced forester responsible for the operational management of assets in Australia, with primary responsibility for the operational oversight of New Forests’ Australian hardwood estate.
-He also supports timber marketing opportunities for export.
+Phil Mason is an experienced forester responsible for the operational management of assets in Australia, with primary responsibility for the New Forests’ first Australia New Zealand Forest Fund, which consists of approximately AUD 1 billion of assets comprising approximately 140,000 hectares of hardwood plantations, 85,000 hectares of softwood plantations, and softwood sawmilling assets.
 Phil’s forestry career includes more than 20 years’ experience in operational forestry and consulting with diverse experience throughout Australia, the Pacific, Asia, and South Africa.
-Phil has a Bachelor of Science – Forestry from the Australian National University and an MBA from the University of Western Australia.
+Phil has a Bachelor of Science in Forestry from the Australian National University and an MBA from the University of Western Australia.